jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 80KV Statement of family scheme income
 (1) This section applies to a person to whom the Commissioner has given a notice of entitlement for a tax year.
-(2) The person must, in the time within which they are required to file their return of income for the tax year, give the Commissioner a statement setting out—
-  (a) a complete statement of their family scheme income signed by the person; and (b) a complete statement of the family scheme income for the tax year of their spouse, civil union partner, or de facto partner signed by that person.
+(2) The person must, in the time within which they are required to file their return of income for the tax year, give the Commissioner a complete statement of their family scheme income for the tax year, including the family scheme income of their spouse, civil union partner, or de facto partner, as applicable.

 ### 80KW Effect of extra instalment on entitlement to tax credit
 (1) This section applies to a person who—